William L. Chaplin: Underground Railroad and arrest

-In 1846, he moved to Washington, DC, and filled the position left by Charles Turner Torrey when he died in prison that year; Chaplin became an agent for the Underground Railroad.
+In 1846, he moved to Washington, D.C., and filled the position left by Charles Turner Torrey when he died in prison that year; Chaplin became an agent for the Underground Railroad.
 The Vigilance Committee provided funding for purchasing enslaved blacks and for the rescue of fugitive slaves.
 With Daniel Bell, a free black man, he organized and financed the attempted escape of 77 slaves from Washington, D.C., in the Pearl incident in 1848 and numerous other rescues of slaves.
 For instance, in November 1848 he negotiate the payment to free the Mary and Elizabeth Edmonson, who were fugitives during the Pearl incident.

 Chaplin and other abolitionists yearned for more meaningful roles in the fight against slavery.
 In December 1848, Chaplin made a call for direct action: "to storm the castle of tyranny and rescue from its cruel grasp its bruised and peeled victims".
 In 1849 or 1850, Chaplin helped Anna Maria Weems's sister Mary Jane (Stella) Weems and the Young family (Mary Jane's aunt, uncle and cousins) successfully escape slavery.

 In August 1850, Chaplin was arrested for aiding in the escape of two slaves, Allen and Garland H. White, (Note: After later escaping, Garland was the chaplain of the 28th United States Colored Infantry Regiment during the Civil War.
 The marker for the incident erroneously states that it was Allen who was the chaplain.
 Prince and others state that the two fugitives were Allen and Garland.
 Scoggins states that the escapees were Louisa and Garland.) who were owned by then-congressmen Alexander Hamilton Stephens (Note: Stephens was later vice president of the Confederate States of America.) and Robert Toombs of Georgia, respectively.
 (Note: The Liberator states that the events took place in August 1849, but says Chaplin was under arrest in October 1850.)
-They left Washington D.C. and were held at the home of General Walter Jones for "some time".
+They left Washington, D.C., and were held at the home of General Walter Jones for "some time".
 A $500 reward was set for both slaves and John H. Goddard, the pro-slavery captain of the night guard and police magistrate, was hired to search for them.
 Based upon a tip, Goddard and his posse waited for the escapees, who had been picked up by a carriage and taken to the Maryland-Pennsylvania border.
 The carriage was ambushed on the Washington-Brookeville Pike (now Georgia Avenue) in Silver Spring, Maryland.
 Chaplin was hit with a club (Note: At some point during the incident or his arrest, Chaplin had been treated with "great cruelty and indignity".) and shots were fired into the carriage, wounding Allen and Garland.
 Allen was captured and Garland escaped but surrendered after a few days.
 (Note: Scroggins states that both were caught when a posse of six slave catchers chased Chaplin's carriage out of Washington.
 During the chase, the posse shot into the carriage, wounding the occupants.)